Our Space History

 Empowerment Village-Lincoln, a supportive apartment facility for 30 residents, was built at the former site of Our Space and opened in September 2011.
 Our Space provides peer support, groups, and one-on-one support to residents with severe and persistent mental illness.

 Farwell Studio Apartments, a mix housing supportive apartment facility for 17 residents, Our Space provides peer support, groups, and one-on-one support to residents with severe and persistent mental illness.

 Highland Commons, a supportive apartment facility for 50 residents, Our Space provides peer support, groups, and one-on-one support to residents with severe and persistent mental illness.

 Managed Health Services (MHS), previously known as Cenpatico®, partnered with Our Space to provide peer specialist support service to their members.
 Their objective was to reduce high utilization of emergency care services.
 Due to the success of this program we have continued this partnership.

 Our Space awarded the Bringing Recovery Supports to Scale Technical Assistance Center Strategy (BRSS TACS) Building Opportunity grant.
-This grant was to help provide a stronger infrastructure to create the Milwaukee Crisis Living room a crisis walk-in center.
-Our Space is currently working to pilot this program in 2018-2019.
+This was a capacity building grant was to help provide a stronger infrastructure.

 The Behavioral Health Division awarded Our Space the peer-run Respite contract.
 This new initiative offers consumers community-based support in a home-like environment during times of increased stress.